CivML-PolyMtl/cutagi-doc/examples/cnn/3-conv-cifar10.md

 y_test_file = "./data/cifar/y_test.csv"
 ```

-**You can find the used data in the [CIFAR10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) website.*
+**You can find the data used on the [CIFAR10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) website.*

 ## 3. Create the model

-In this example we will create a model of three convolutional layers, a batch size of 16 and will use hierarchical softmax for the classification task.
+In this example we create a model with three convolutional layers, a batch size of 16 and we use hierarchical softmax for the classification task.
 Find out more about the architecture in [Analytically Tractable Inference in Deep Neural Networks](https://arxiv.org/pdf/2103.05461.pdf).

 ```python
 class ConvCifarMLP(NetProp):